ostamand/tennis/README.md

 ## Results

-A [trained model](saved_models/agent_ddpg.ckpt) with an average score of XX over 100 episodes is included in this repository.
+A [trained model](saved_models/tennis_ddpg.ckpt) with an average score of 1.26 over 100 episodes is included in this repository.

 For a more complete description of the results, refer to the [report](report.md) page.

-To visualise the trained agent run:
+To visualise the trained agent either follow [this link](https://youtu.be/tr3Vv3ya0UQ) or run:

 ```
-python watch_trained_tennis.py --agent data/ppo.ckpt
+python watch_trained_tennis.py --agent data/tennis_ddpg.ckpt
 ```

 ## Installation